meldridge/meldridge.github.io/emails/_posts/2019-03-27-Email-update-ASUS-supply-chain-attack-Scytl-online-voting-flaws-Darpa-funding-electronic-voting-research.md

 Before I get into today's update, I wanted to acknowledge the horrific terrorist attack by an Australian which occurred in Christchurch two weeks ago, and offer my deepest sympathies to all of those affected.
 I've been putting off writing this update partly because I found it so hard to put my feelings into words, and under the circumstances it felt a bit empty to write about security news.

-There are security and tech implications to the attack which I don't want to get into at the moment, but I would strongly recommend listening to the latest episode of [Risky Business](https://risky.biz/RB535/).
+There are security and tech implications from the attack which I don't want to get into at the moment, but I would strongly recommend listening to the latest episode of [Risky Business](https://risky.biz/RB535/).
 Pat does an excellent job covering it.

 I was lucky enough to visit Christchurch many years ago.
 It's a beautiful place full of friendly and welcoming people, and just so happens to be a sister city of Adelaide.
 I encourage you to visit if you're ever in New Zealand.